kvnnap/spectral-image-denoising/README.md

                 ]
             },
             {
-                "name": "curvelet" // curvelet has no additional config yet }
+                "name": "curvelet", // curvelet - if sectors true will compute ALL coefficients.
+Default is false (Which computes only the circular ones)
+                "sectors": [ true ]
+            }
         ]
     },